Internet for All

 Speed up.

-Infrastructure funds should Incentivize NEW networks that deliver the fastest speeds and greater bandwidth.
+Historic bipartisan Infrastructure Act funds should Incentivize NEW networks that deliver the fastest speeds and greater bandwidth.
 Don’t waste money on old and slow.
 America needs Gigabit goals and beyond.

 Price Down.